Common STIs and their symptoms

 The most common STIs in the UK are chlamydia, genital warts, genital herpes, and gonorrhea

 Other serious STIs include hepatitis B&C, syphilis and HIV.
 There are also non-STI infections with similar symptoms

 Many STIs do not have symptoms, so you cannot know for sure that you do not have an STI without testing

 The following list of STIs will provide you with information on the different types of sexually transmitted infections as well as the main symptoms for each of them.
 STIs (or STDs) are infections that can only (or mostly) be passed on to another person when having sex, be it anal, oral or vaginal sex.
-There are different types of STDs, from very benign to potentially very harmful ones.
+There are different types of STIs, from very benign to potentially very harmful ones.

 If you worry you may have been infected, our sexual health clinic offers home STI test kits for different kinds of infections as well as STI treatments (for chlamydia, genital herpes and genital warts) – delivered to your door by our partner pharmacy.

 List of STIs and their symptoms

 The most common types of STIs in the UK include chlamydia, genital warts, genital herpes, gonorrhoea, (among the treatable ones), but also hepatitis B&C, syphilis and HIV(among the incurable and/or very severe ones).

 Then there are also various other STIs of the urinary tract and the genitals which can cause annoying symptoms but are usually easy to cure.
 The sooner your infection is diagnosed, the better your chances of getting it treated and cured.

 Chlamydia is the most common STI in the UK.
 It is also easily curable - chlamydia treatment usually consists of a course of antibiotics.
 About 50% of men and 70% of women do not have any symptoms for years (if at all).

 When symptoms of chlamydia appear, people often suffer from abnormal vaginal discharge and vaginal bleeding, discharge from the tip of the penis and pain when peeing or during sex.